BorisWild/boriswild.github.io/README.md

 ## More Skills

 Graduated from university as a graphic designer in 2012.
 For six years worked as a motion/graphic designer in different companies: `MTV, RenTV, MatchTV`.
-My common tools are: `Figma, Photoshop, Illustrator, AfterEffects, Cinema 4d`. [https://vimeo.com/25seconds](https://vimeo.com/25seconds)
+My common tools were: `Figma, Photoshop, Illustrator, AfterEffects, Cinema 4d`. [https://vimeo.com/25seconds](https://vimeo.com/25seconds)